Cogges/cogges.github.io/groups.md

 ### Women of Witney Connect Group

-Women of all ages meeting alternating Wednesdays and Fridays during term time, at homes across Witney.
+Women of all ages meeting Wednesdays in homes across Witney, and Fridays at the Church Centre, during term time.
 Arrive from 9.30 for a 10am start.
 We have time of prayer together, followed by a short Bible study.
 There's a creché in a nearby room provided by mums in the group.
 It's a really friendly, supportive Church family and we always welcome new members, particularly new Christians.
 For more information please contact Liz Johnson or Olivia Watterson either directly or via office@coggesparish.org.uk